PeterCamilleri/CX16/tools/README.md

 helpful (?) instructions on installing what ever tool chain I settle on, when I settle on it.

+### Using include files

+A very useful feature of the assembler is the ability to include files.
+When this is done, the text if the included file is essentially read into the current file at the point of inclusion.
+This allow the easy use of definitions, macros, and other resources from other sources.

+To use include files they need to use the include statement:

+    .include "my_file.i65"

+The include statement can also include pathing information to allow the assembler to find the file.
+Note the use of forward slash characters even though this example was run under Windows which normally uses the back-slash character for file pathing.

+    .include "../utilities/assist_16/set_16.i65"

+This example uses a relative path.
+The use of absolute paths are discouraged since this makes it far more difficult to build the code an another machine.

+To actually perform the include step, the assembler program must first be able to locate that file.
+There are a number of places that include files may exist in order to make this work.
+They are:

+* In the same folder as the file(s) that use it.
+* Via the path specified in the include statement.
+* In a folder named in a "-I <folder>" option on the command line.
+* In a folder listed in the environment variable CA65_INC.
+* In a folder named "asminc" of the folder defined in the environment variable CC65_HOME.

 ## Notepad++

 Another, entirely optional, component of the toolset is the [Notepad++](https://notepad-plus-plus.org/)